 It’s time for steady decision-making and lots of repetition

-The — and its — is already proving to be an intense stress test for businesses of all sizes and types.
-Many leaders are under tremendous pressure, with no clear end in sight.
+The coronavirus pandemic — and its economic impact — is already proving to be an intense stress test for businesses of all sizes and types.
+Many leaders are under tremendous pressure, navigating uncharted territory with no clear end in sight.
 While executive teams are busy reexamining their financial models and forecasts, they still must juggle the day-to-day, which now includes staying in close communication with anxious employees and offering them a steady stream of empathy, candor, and motivation.

 During times of uncertainty, defaulting to over-communication with your employees is important.
 How do you make sure you strike the right tone when communicating?